 Breast cancer is one of the top two causes of cancer mortality in women, and the Washington, DC, area suffers the highest incidence of breast cancer nationwide.
 As the only National Cancer Institute (NCI)-designated comprehensive cancer center in the metro area, Georgetown Lombardi works to address these problems locally and nationally through the Nina Hyde Center.

-Since 2006, the center has been led by Robert Clarke, PhD, DSc, and Claudine Isaacs, MD.
-Under their leadership, the research program has grown to include more than $10 million in direct annual funding.
+Since the early 2000s, the research program has grown to include more than $10 million in direct annual funding.

 Learn more about the accomplishments of the Nina Hyde Center: 25 Years of Progress.

 Philanthropic donations to the Nina Hyde Center support one of the world’s largest and most respected breast cancer research programs, empowering Georgetown Lombardi scientists to pursue promising ideas still in their infancy.
 These gifts support the work that is most speculative and most likely to find a cure.
 Funds donated to the Nina Hyde Center also enable Georgetown Lombardi’s administration to encourage and retain the most gifted young researchers.